DomoApps/advanced-sample-app/README.md

 ### 3. Publishing to Domo
 1. Login to Domo `$ domo login`
-2. Publish the app `$ npm run upload`
+2. Publish the app design `$ npm run upload`
-3. Update the `{ id: ... }` value in `domo/manifest.json` with your new app ID
+3. Update the `{ id: ... }` value in `domo/manifest.json` with your new app design ID

-### DataSources
+### Datasets
-The app is configured by default to mock any DataSource requests with JSON files.
+The app is configured by default to mock any dataset requests with JSON files.
 In order to change this functionality to use "live" data:

-1. Follow instructions on [Domo University](https://knowledge.domo.com/?cid=connectordataset#Adding_a_DataSet_using_a_connector) to create two Excel DataSources.
+1. Follow instructions on [Domo University](https://knowledge.domo.com/?cid=connectordataset#Adding_a_DataSet_using_a_connector) to create two Excel datasets.
 Both Excel files are located in the `/data` folder
-2. Navigate to the two DataSources in Domo and copy the `ID`s from the URL (https://{COMPANY}.domo.com/excel/{ID}/overview)
+2. Navigate to the two datasets in Domo and copy the `ID`s from the URL (https://{COMPANY}.domo.com/excel/{ID}/overview)
 3. Replace the existing `ID`s in `manifest.json` with the new ones from step 2
 4. In `src/desktop/index.js` change the value of `MOCK_REQUESTS` to `false`
 5. Run `npm run upload`
-6. Create a new card using the new design by following the steps on the [Developer Portal](https://developer.domo.com/docs/dev-studio/dev-studio-publish#Create%20an%20App%20Instance)
+6. Create a new card using the new custom app design by following the steps on the [Developer Portal](https://developer.domo.com/docs/dev-studio/dev-studio-publish#Create%20an%20App%20Instance)

-For more information on available commands and usage, see the documentation for the Domo Apps [Starter Kit](https://github.com/DomoApps/starter-kit).
+For more information on available commands and usage, see the documentation for Domo's App [Starter Kit](https://github.com/DomoApps/starter-kit).

 ## Compatiblity
 #### Tested and working